rmxbalanque/imgui-console/README.md

 ---

 imgui-console aims to provide a console that allows the client to easly modify application variables, execute commands and run scripts at run-time.
 It started as a widget to test the [csys library](https://github.com/rmxbalanque/csys) during its development.
-While it was developed as a an example use case for _csys_ I believe it could be useful for other projects.
+While it was developed as an example use case for _csys_, I believe it can be useful for other projects.

 ## Features
 - Smart scrolling, timetamps, log filtering, colored console output.